 You’ll be served the Empress’ special blend of loose-leaf tea and Veuve Clicquot Champagne together with traditional afternoon tea favourites like scones, shortbread, cucumber and smoked salmon sandwiches and strawberry tarts.

-Visiting the Royal BC Museum is definitely one of the best things to do in Victoria.
+Visiting the Royal British Columbia Museum is definitely one of the best things to do in Victoria.

 Located right beside the Parliament Buildings facing the Inner Harbour, this great museum features both natural history and human history.

-What I love best about the Royal BC Museum is the extensive Indigenous collections comprising more than 14,000 objects from throughout British Columbia.
+What I love best about the Royal BC Museum is the extensive Indigenous collections comprising more than 14,000 objects from throughout the state.

 Representing many of the First Nations of British Columbia including Heiltsuk, Nuxalk, Nlaka’pamus and Athapaskan as well as the local Coast Salish people, this beautiful collection will take your breath away.